Macedonian Bulgarians: After the Balkan wars

 Todor Aleksandrov a notorious Macedonian Bulgarian revolutionary.

+Ivan Mihaylov the last leader of the IMRO.

 The Balkan Wars (1912–1913) and World War I (1914–1918) left Ottoman Macedonia divided between Greece, Serbia and Bulgaria and resulted in significant changes in its ethnic composition.
 All of the countries pursued a policy of trying to assimilate the inherited population.
 The immediate effect of the partition of Ottoman Macedonia were the nationalistic campaigns in areas under Greek and Serbian administration, which expelled Bulgarian churchmen and teachers and closed Bulgarian schools and churches.
 As a consequence a sizable part of the Slavic population of Greek and Serbian (later Yugoslav Macedonia), fled to Bulgaria or was resettled there by virtue of a population exchange agreements (Treaty of Neuilly-sur-Seine, Politis-Kalfov Protocol).
 Within Greece, the Macedonian Slavs were designated "Slavophone Greeks", while within Serbia (later within Yugoslavia) they were officially treated as "South Serbs".
 In both countries, schools and the media were used to disseminate the national ideologies and identities, and also the languages, of the new ruling nations, the Greeks and the Serbs.
 These cultural measures were reinforced by steps to alter the composition of the population: Serb colonists were implanted in Yugoslav Macedonia, while in Greek Macedonia, the mass settlement of Greek refugees from Anatolia definitively reduced the Slav population to minority status.

 In Serbian Macedonia any manifestations of Bulgarian nationhood were suppressed.
 Even in the so-called Western Outlands ceded by Bulgaria in 1920 Bulgarian identification was prohibited.
 The Bulgarian notes to the League of Nations, consented to recognize a Bulgarian minority in Yugoslavia were rejected.
 The members of the Council of the League assumed that the existence of some Bulgarian minority there was possible, however, they were determined to keep Yugoslavia and were aware that any exercise of revisionism, would open an uncontrollable wave of demands, turning the Balkans into a battlefield.
 Belgrade was suspicious of the recognition of any Bulgarian minority and was annoyed this would hinder its policy of forced "Serbianisation".
 It blocked such recognition in neighboring Greece and Albania, through the failed ratifications of the Politis–Kalfov Protocol in 1924 and the Albanian-Bulgarian Protocol (1932).

 During the interwar period the foreign observers proceeded with describing the Macedonian Slavs as a nationally oblivious peasantry.
 However, in Vardar Macedonia a Macedonian national identity started growing.
 On the other hand, the political organization by the Slavic immigrants from the region of Macedonia, the Macedonian Patriotic Organization promoted the idea of Macedonian Slavs being Bulgarians.